 Finally, let us analyze the monotonicity of adjusted homophily and finish the proof of Theorem~\ref{prop:adjusted-homophily}.

-Recall that we say that a homophily measure is \emph{monotone} if it is empty class tolerant, and it increases when we increment a diagonal element by 2 (except for perfectly homophilous graphs) and decreases when we increase $c_{i,j}$ and $c_{j,i}$ by one for $i \neq j$ (except for perfectly heterophilous graphs).
+Recall that a homophily measure is \emph{monotone} if it is empty class tolerant, and it increases when we increment a diagonal element by 2 (except for perfectly homophilous graphs) and decreases when we increase $c_{ij}$ and $c_{ji}$ by one for $i \neq j$ (except for perfectly heterophilous graphs).

-Empty class tolerance is clearly satisfied for adjusted homophily, so let us now analyze what happens when we increment a diagonal element or decrement two (symmetric) off-diagonal elements.
+Empty class tolerance is clearly satisfied for adjusted homophily, so let us now analyze what happens when we increment a diagonal element or two (symmetric) off-diagonal elements.